seankanderson/Docker-for-Windows/readme.md

 FROM microsoft/aspnet
 COPY . /inetpub/wwwroot
 ```
-The FROM command tells Docker what image to build your new container from.
+The FROM command tells Docker what image to build your container from.
 If the ```microsoft/aspnet``` base image is not in Docker already, Docker will pull it from the web.
 The image is 7GB.
-The COPY command sends all files from the current folder to the /inetpub/wwwroot folder on a new Windows image.
+The COPY command sends all of the files from the current publish folder to the /inetpub/wwwroot folder on the new image.

 ### Build a New Image
 Open a powershell console in the published folder, and run this: